nilearn/nilearn/nilearn/datasets/description/juelich.rst

 Notes
 -----
-The Julich-Brain Cytoarchitectonic Atlas presents cytoarchitectonic maps in several coordinate spaces, such as MNI colin27, MNI152, and freesurfer.
+The Julich-Brain Cytoarchitectonic Atlas presents cytoarchitectonic maps in several coordinate spaces, such as :term:`MNI` colin27, MNI152, and freesurfer.
 These maps originate from peer-reviewed probability maps that define both cortical and subcortical brain regions.
 Notably, these probability maps account for the brain's inter-individual variability by analyzing data from multiple post-mortem samples.
-For a whole-brain parcellation, the available probability maps are combined into a maximum probability map by considering for each voxel the probability of all cytoarchitectonic brain regions, and determining the most probable assignment.
+For a whole-brain parcellation, the available probability maps are combined into a maximum probability map by considering for each :term:`voxel` the probability of all cytoarchitectonic brain regions, and determining the most probable assignment.

 For more details: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases